“How do I get rid of my fat at the bottom of my belly?”

-First of all, you must appreciate that when people are talking about toning their body, they are essentially talking about two things:
+Well first of all you must appreciate when people are talking about toning their body they are essential talking about two things happening:

 1. Increasing muscle mass